GoncharukBro/react-mask-field/README.md

 ## Replacement

-The `replacment` property sets the characters to be replaced in the mask, where `key` is the replaced character, `value` is the regular expression to which the input character must match.
+The `replacement` property sets the characters to be replaced in the mask, where `key` is the replaced character, `value` is the regular expression to which the input character must match.
 You can set one or more replaceable characters with different regexps,

 like this: